CTV Television Network: Logos

-The version in use from 1990 to 2018 drops any additional designs to the geometrical shape logo with letters being angled and tweaked.
-In 1998, the network added colour gradients to the shapes to create a 3D effect before that variant became the network official logo in 2004, although the plain version remained in use in print publications where the colour gradients could not be rendered.
+The logo in use from 1990 to 2018 dropped any additional designs to the geometrical shape logo with letters being angled and tweaked.
+In 1998, the network added colour gradients to the shapes to create a 3D effect before that variant became the network's official logo in 2004, although the plain version remained in use in print publications where the colour gradients could not be rendered.